-Any writer that feels they have something relevant to share with the cannabis extraction community is welcome to submit their story to our editors.
+Anyone that feels they have something relevant to share with the Extraction community is welcome to submit their story to our editors.

-Whether you’re looking to share a review of a new awesome piece of equipment, discuss a new extraction method, or help convey the latest advances to geek-out over, we’d love to hear your ideas.
-We accept submissions in two forms: online blog content and feature articles for our print and digital magazine.
+Whether you’re looking to share a review of a new piece of equipment, discuss a novel extraction method, or help convey the latest advances to geek-out over, we’d love to hear your ideas.
+We accept submissions in the form of online blog content.

-Please pay careful attention to the guidelines laid out below before submitting.
+Please pay careful attention to the guidelines provided below before submitting.

-Blogs and news articles meant to be featured online should consist of around 300-450 words, make sure to properly hyperlink to all sources in the article.
-Please provide journal reference information (author, journal, title, volume, year, page numbers).
-Also we welcome original imagery, so please separately attach any high-resolution images that you would like to submit for our review.
+Blogs and news articles meant to be featured online should consist of around 300-450 words.
+Make sure to properly hyperlink all sources in the article.
+Also, when citing scientific sources, it would be super helpful to include the publication info, including authors, article name, journal name, volume, and page range.
+Also please attach separately any high-resolution images that you would like to submit for our review.

 Font & Text Size